C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Results

 The radial profiles are then further mass-flow averaged to obtain the relevant 1D averages, which are used to calculate the overall performance variables of interest.
-An overview is presented in Table \ref{table:OverallPerformance}, Fig. \ref{fig:Overall_Mass}, Fig. \ref{fig:Overall_PR} and Fig. \ref{fig:Overall_EtaP}, showing the comparison between predicted values and ground truth respectively for mass-flow, pressure-ratio and polytropic efficiency.
+An overview is presented in Table \ref{table:OverallPerformance}, Fig. \ref{fig:Overall_Mass} and Fig. \ref{fig:Overall_EtaP}, showing the comparison between predicted values and ground truth respectively for mass-flow, pressure-ratio and polytropic efficiency.
 An excellent agreement is found for all the overall performance parameters, with all the variables showing a coefficient of determination $R^2$ close to 1, suggesting that the proposed model can accurately describe most of the variance found in the dataset.
 Likewise, the Mean-Absolute-Error for each variable is smaller than the known uncertanties of the results of the CFD used for the ground truth, and significantly smaller than range of the dataset.

-The \textit{C(NN)FD} predictions were found to be accurate even for the case with the lowest efficiency in the hold-out set, showing the capability of modelling challenging aerodynamic conditions typical of large clearances.
+The \textit{C(NN)FD} predictions were found to be accurate even for the case with the lowest efficiency in the hold-out set, showing the capability of modelling challenging aerodynamic conditions typical of large clearances, as long as being represented in the training data available.
+Future work will extend the methodology to consider a multi-stage compressor application with additional sources of manufacturing and build variations such as surface roughness and geometrical variations.
+This will lead to a more high-dimensional problem, which might potentially require more complex architectures, or greater availability of training data.